bespoken/bespoken-docs/guides/alexa-google.md

 ### Expected Configuration
 The main expected property `prompt` will be compared against the transcription of what we hear from your skill, as explained previously [here](/dashboard/test-page.md#interpreting-the-results).

 For both Alexa and Google, we also return any JSON payload received.
-These typically include information about directives, stream IDs, image URLs, etc. You can query these by turning on the YAML editor and directly replacing the `prompt` property with a JSON path to the property you want to test.
+These typically include information about directives, stream IDs, image URLs, etc. You can query these by turning on the YAML editor and directly replacing the `prompt` property of the desired interaction with a JSON path to the property you want to test.
+The property will remain set when switching back to the UI editor.

 ### Advanced Settings
 In addition to the [common advanced settings](/dashboard/test-page/#advanced-settings), the following parameters are also accepted for Alexa and Google testing: